 Apart from creating blog posts and adding content to them, you can define SEO settings for them, group them into different categories, add an opt-in form or you can show different elements in the sidebar.

-So, Kajabi certainly has more powerful blogging functionality than Teachable and you can tell from the fact that quite a few top course creators including James Wedmore use Kajabi to run their blog.
+So, Kajabi vs Teachable certainly has more powerful blogging functionality and you can tell from the fact that quite a few top course creators including James Wedmore use Kajabi to run their blogs.

 But do keep in mind that Kajabi still can’t match a specialized blogging platform like WordPress when it comes to design options and SEO settings for your blog.